splunk-soar-connectors/archer/README.md

 No Output

 ## action: 'assign ticket'
-Assign users and/or groups to Security Incidents
+Assign users and/or groups to application

 Type: **generic**
 Read only: **False**

-Assigns users and/or groups to a Security Incident.
+Assigns users and/or groups to an application.
 Users and groups must be specified via ID, and comma separated for multiples.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS